phalcon-orphanage/docs/en/tutorial-base.md

 Each time the framework requires a component or service, it will ask the container using an agreed upon name for the service.
 Don't forget to include `Phalcon\Di` with setting up the service container.

-Services can be registered in several ways, but for our tutorial we'll use an [anonymous function](http://php.net/manual/en/functions.anonymous.php):
+Services can be registered in several ways, but for our tutorial, we'll use an [anonymous function](http://php.net/manual/en/functions.anonymous.php):

 ### Factory Default
 `Phalcon\Di\FactoryDefault` is a variant of `Phalcon\Di`.
 To make things easier, it will automatically register most of the components that come with Phalcon.
 We recommend that you register your services manually but this has been included to help lower the barrier of entry when getting used to Dependency Management.
 Later, you can always specify once you become more comfortable with the concept.